What is a Bid Bond in Vermont?

 How much does a Bid Bond Cost in Vermont?

 Swiftbonds does not charge for a bid bond (with two exceptions, see below).
-The reason that we don't charge for a bid bond is that we will charge for the surety performance bond if you get the job.
+The reason that we don't charge for a bid bond is that we will charge for the surety contract bond if you get the job.
 The cost of a P&P bond can vary widely depending on the amount of coverage that is required (see below).

 Two exceptions for bid bond charges: